raymondworkshop/dev.programming/python/note.md

 #### Metaprogramming

+#### Notes
+ * Reload modules problem in Emacs Python Shell
+   - use importlib to reload(models)
+   - or use ipython and  %autoreload

-#### virtualenvs setup for python3
+ * virtualenvs setup for python3 -> pipenv
+   - New a project: >pipenv --python 3.6
+   - Install all dependencies:  >pipenv install
+   - Locate the virtualenv: >pipenv --venv
+   - Use the shell: >pipenv shell
+   - Uninstall everything:  >pipenv uninstall --all

-Your environment contains PYTHONPATH=/usr/local/lib/python2.7/site-packages This doesn't work with Python 3 for obvious reasons.
+ * <del>Your environment contains PYTHONPATH=/usr/local/lib/python2.7/site-packages
+This doesn't work with Python 3 for obvious reasons.
 To remove it:
-> unset PYTHONPATH
+> unset PYTHONPATH </del>

+  *